 Once saved, press F5 to run the program.

-If you’re using IDLE, your magic 8 ball results will show up in a popup screen.
+If you’re using IDLE, your magic 8 ball results will appear in a popup screen.
 If you’re using Spyder you can find your result in the console, on the right-hand side of your screen.

-Press F5 every time you want to “shake” the magic 8 ball and get a new response to those most pressing questions that just need answering.
+Press F5 every time you want to ‘shake’ the magic 8 ball and get a new response to those most pressing of questions that just need answering.